 And don’t get me started on all the bizarre “biblical principles”

 I know.
-Sometimes we’re really gonna like their conclusions, and be perfectly happy to accept their “principles” because they suit all our prejudices.
+Sometimes we’re gonna love their conclusions, and be perfectly happy to accept their “principles” because they suit all our prejudices.
 Don’t.
 That’s how they get away with it.
-They scratch itching ears in just the right way.
+The end result is

 So any time someone claims “It’s a biblical principle,” make sure it truly is one.
 If the bible verses they quote sound unsuitable, or misused, examine those doubts. ’Cause